DrProton824/vader5pro-hid-tools/docs/USBPcap_ReverseEngineering.md

 **Critical implication:** After the re-enumeration event, dongle-only and controller-connected traffic become **completely indistinguishable**.
 The OUT `0x01` polling pattern cannot be used as a reliable connection detector beyond the initial phase.

-**Windows behavior:** A USB disconnect sound is heard when the re-enumeration completes, indicating the removal of the HID interfaces from the system.
+**Windows behavior:** A USB disconnect sound is heard when the re-enumeration completes.

 ---